Multifarious Tendencies August 6 - August 30, 2010

 Curator Sandra Silvoy recently earned a degree in arts management from the University of San Francisco.
 She has worked with the Shooting Gallery, Art Business, KQED, KALW, and Electric Works.

-Multifarious Tendencies will be on exhibit from August 6 through August 30, 2010.
+Multifarious Tendencies was on exhibit from August 6 through August 30, 2010.